tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 The Fitness for Use Framework organizes data quality concepts into three core areas — Needs, Mechanisms, and Reports — which can be viewed as horizontal slices through the Framework (Veiga et al., 2017).

 **Data Quality Needs** begin with a `Use Case`, a formal description of a purpose for which data may be used.
 Each `Use Case` includes a set of `Policies`, which in turn relate to `Contexts`. `Contexts` (e.g., `ContextualizedCriterion`, `ContextualizedDimension`, `ContextualizedEnhancement`, `ContextualizedIssue`) specify the data quality requirement (Need), the relevant `Information Elements` (such as specific Darwin Core terms), and the `Resource Type` the requirement applies to.
 A
 Need defines the properties data must have to be considered fit for use and may include ways to improve unfit data.
-The Tests described in this standard are formal `Specifications` of such Needs for BDQ purposes.
+The Tests described in this standard are formal specifications of such Needs for BDQ purposes.

 **Data Quality Mechanisms** are formal descriptions of software or other tools that implement the Tests.
 They execute the `Specifications` defined in the Needs layer.

 **Data Quality Reports** are the outputs generated when `Mechanisms` are applied to data.
-The Tests include formal `Specifications` of `Assertions` that are expected to appear in these Reports.
+The Tests include formal specifications of `Assertions` that are expected to appear in these Reports.

 The Framework includes an abstract concept of `Information Elements`, which are concretely represented by specific Darwin Core terms within each Test to make evaluations practical.